Jay W. Pscheidt, Extension Plant Pathologist

 Resistant Cultivars

 Planting resistant cultivars is the easiest means of disease management.
 It does take some advanced planning, but is well worth the effort.
 Resistant selections are available from various nurseries.
 The cultivars 'Lewis', 'Clark', 'Gem' and 'Sacajawea' have quantitative resistance, while 'Santiam', 'Yamhill', 'Dorris', 'Wepster', 'McDonald', 'PollyO' and 'Jefferson' have a single dominant resistance gene from 'Gasaway'.
 Resistant pollinizers are also available for these new releases.
+Unfortunately, new strains of the EFB fungus can infect many of these formerly resistant trees.

 Continued: Where to Focus Your Resources